What is Euclidean distance?

 This method helps us find the actual distance, rather than the cell distance.
 If the shortest distance to a source is less than the specified maximum distance, we assign the value to the cell location on the output raster.

-How do you calculate Euclidean distance (formula)?
+How to calculate Euclidean distance (formula)?

 Let’s say that (x1, x2) and (y1, y2) exist in a two-dimensional space.
 If a line segment formed between these two points, it could be the hypotenuse of a right-angled triangle.